shells-sh/TeaScript.sh/README.md

   end
 end

-# In some regular ol' BASH code elsewhere ...
+# In a regular ol' BASH shell script elsewhere, invoke via `call`:
 if call Server.verifyServer 42 ACTIVE
 then
   echo "We found the answer to life, the universe, and everything!"